paretoman/votekit/src/pages/code_sim.md

 SimVoterList is different from Registrar.
 Registrar just assigns an id.

-An example of a SimVoter is a GeoVoterBasis or a OneVoterCircle.
+An example of a SimVoter is a GeoVoterBasis.
 This is an inheritance structure.

 A SimVoter has functionality for a voter that is specific to a simulation.
 Each SimVoter has a voter component.
 The voter component is a VoterShape, for now.
 This voter component is common to all simulations.